WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 default.
 Either side can update its capabilities for the RIPP trunk at any time.
 Capability declarations occur outside of a call, are optional, and convey static receive capabilities which are a fixed property of the RIPP trunk.
-Consequenty, capability declaration is significantly different from SDP offer/answer.
+Consequently, capability declaration is significantly different from SDP offer/answer.

-Either the trunking consumer or provider can intiiate calls by posting to the RIPP trunk URI of its peer, using a URI parameter that signals a new call.
+Either the trunking consumer or provider can initiate calls by posting to the RIPP trunk URI of its peer, using a URI parameter that signals a new call.
 The request contains the target phone number in the request URI and an Identity header field in the HTTP Request.
 The